 However, the same increase in aggregate demand in an economy after the income tax policy is adopted yields a much smaller increase in national income to Y'.

-At this point you might be thinking that this is one more reason to hate income taxes, but think about a little longer.
+At this point you might be thinking that this is one more reason to hate income taxes, but think about it a little longer.
 Autonomous increases in aggregate demand are a fine thing, but what about autonomous decreases?
 In that event the reverse process would yield much deeper cuts to national income in an economy with no income taxes.

 This is the point, income volatility i.e. severe booms and recessions, is reduced by the income tax policy because as an economy grows and income rises, more taxes are drawn out of the economy automatically, and this helps prevent overheating in the economy.
 Similarly, when downturns occur, less money is paid in income tax and so the decline is softened and less severe.